comegrant/dbt_docs_test/projects/data-model/transform/models/silver/operations/_operations__docs.md

 {% docs column__distribution_center_name %}

 The name of the distribution center namne.
 A distribution center is the site where the delivery gets distributed to the transport company.
 An order can go through several distibution centers during the delivery process.

 {% enddocs %}

-# Timeblocks
-{% docs column__timeblock_id %}

-The ID of the timeblock.
-A timeblock describes a delivery window that consists of a day of the week and a time range during that day when deliveries can be made.

-{% enddocs %}